nim-lang/Nim/doc/manual.rst

     PFile {.importc: "FILE*", header: "<stdio.h>".} = distinct pointer
       # import C's FILE* type; Nim will treat it as a new pointer type

 The ``header`` pragma always expects a string constant.
-The string contant contains the header file: As usual for C, a system header file is enclosed in angle brackets: ``<>``.
+The string constant contains the header file: As usual for C, a system header file is enclosed in angle brackets: ``<>``.
 If no angle brackets are given, Nim encloses the header file in ``""`` in the generated C code.